ryamldess/drlnd-continuous-control/Report.md

 batch_size = 64
 seed = 2

+The actor network consists of the following structure:

+- 512 linear layers with size of 256 + 33 (for state space size).
+- A linear output layer with 512 + 33 inputs and outputs corresponding to the number of actions.

+It uses torch.nn.BatchNorm1d for normalization.

+The critic network consists of the following structure:

+- 1 linear layer with size of 256 + 33 (for state space size) + number of actions .
+- 511 linear layers with size of 256 + 33 (for state space size).
+- A linear output layer with 512 + 33 inputs and outputs corresponding to the number of actions.

+It uses torch.nn.BatchNorm1d for normalization and dropout with a value of 0.2.

 ### Thoughts

 Similar to the last assignment, I felt the lesson material was great on theory and math but didn't do enough to prepare me for an implementation of any of these algorithms.
 Unlike in assignments for past Nanodegrees, I felt entirely lost for several days.